Azores: Biodiversity

-The Azores has at least two endemic living bird species.
+There are at least three endemic living bird species.
 The Azores bullfinch, or Priolo, is restricted to remnant laurisilva forest in the mountains at the eastern end of São Miguel and is classified by BirdLife International as endangered.
 Monteiro's storm petrel, described to science as recently as 2008, is known to breed in just two locations in the islands but may occur more widely.
+The Azores chaffinch, formerly considered a subspecies of the common chaffinch, is an abundant and conspicuous resident on all the islands.
 An extinct species of owl, the São Miguel scops owl, has recently been described, which probably became extinct after human settlement because of habitat destruction and the introduction of alien species.
-Five species of flightless rail (Rallus spp.) once existed on the islands, as did a flightless quail (Coturnix sp.) and another species of bullfinch, the greater Azores bullfinch, but these also went extinct after human colonization.
-Eleven subspecies of bird are endemic to the islands.
+Five species of flightless rail (Rallus spp.) once existed on the islands, as did a flightless quail (Coturnix sp.), a species of gadfly petrel Pterodroma zinorum, and another species of bullfinch, the greater Azores bullfinch, but these also went extinct after human colonization.
+Eleven subspecies of bird are endemic.
 The Azores has an endemic bat, the Azores noctule, which has an unusually high frequency of diurnal flight.

 The islets of the Formigas (the Portuguese word for "ants"), including the area known as the Dollabarat Reef, have a rich environment of maritime species, such as black coral and manta rays, different species of sharks, whales, and sea turtles.
-Seventeen new marine reserves (with special conservation status) were added to the Azorean Marine Park (which covers around 900000 km2).
+Seventeen marine reserves (with special conservation status) were added to the Azorean Marine Park (which covers around 900000 km2).
 On São Miguel there are notable micro-habitats formed by hot springs that host extremophile microorganisms.